-Some actions specified in the OCF specs are not currently used by the cluster
+One action specified in the OCF specs is not currently used by the cluster:

-- · reload reload the configuration of the resource instance without disrupting the service - recover a variant of the start action, this should try to recover a resource locally.
+• recover - a variant of the start action, this should try to recover a resource locally.

 Remember to use ocf-tester to verify that your new agent complies with the OCF standard properly.